How to Crop and Resize Videos Using FFmpeg

 Bannerbear helps you auto-generate social media visuals, banners and more with our API and nocode integrations

-How to Crop/Resize Videos Using FFmpeg
+How to Crop and Resize Videos Using FFmpeg

-How to Crop/Resize Videos Using FFmpeg
+How to Crop and Resize Videos Using FFmpeg